lidavidm/c-heck-yeah/DESIGN.md

 - Animated sprites (spritesheets)
 - Each entity is occlusion culled and then rendered
   - Possible to use physics engine to do this culling?
+- Have some sort of global renderer that tracks z-order/layer, etc. Components actually point to this single instance

 #### Tilemaps/Backgrounds